Property Taxes and Payment FAQs

 Other Payment Options

-• The Town Administrative Office located at 10 Wellington Street East in Alliston is open to the public.
+• The Town Administrative Office located at 24 Tupper Street West in Alliston is open to the public.
 Payment can be made in office by cash, debit, or cheque.

 • Post dated cheques can also be given in advance of the due date.
 Please ensure either the roll number is recorded correctly on the cheque, or the tearaway portion of your bill is securely attached to insure payment to the proper account.